-- 16.1 A Council meeting must not continue longer than four hours unless a majority of Councillors present vote in favour of it continuing. - 16.2 A meeting cannot be continued for more than 30 minutes (or a further 30 minutes, if a majority of Councillors has already voted to continue it for 30 minutes). - 16.3 In the absence of such continuance, the meeting must stand adjourned to a time, date and place announced by the Chair immediately prior to the meeting standing adjourned.
-In that event, the provisions of sub-Rules 15.2 and 15.3 apply.
+- 16.1 A Council meeting mst not continue longer than four hours unless a majority of Councillors who are in attendance vote in favour of it continuing. - 16.2 A meeting cannot be continued for more than 30 minutes (or a further 30 minutes if a majority of Councillors has already voted to continue it for 30 minutes). - 16.3 In the absence of such continuance, the meeting must stand adjourned to a time, date and place announced by the Chair immediately prior to the meeting standing adjourned.
+In that event, the provisions of sub-rules 15.2 and 15.3 apply.